Neroptik/srp6a-demo/README.md

 The demo may be running at [http://thinbus-n00p.rhcloud.com/](http://thinbus-n00p.rhcloud.com/) if not then you should have the build tool compile and run a local server with the two commands in the next section.

+The very latest code has been seen to work on IE8+, Edge, Chrome, FF, Safari (the rhcloud.com demo may be out of date).

 ## Building And Running

 ```sh